marcogambarini/grignetta/README.md

 - once the algorithm is established, build a vst plugin for use in DAWs

+the main testing file at the moment is prova_restore.m.
+Try that.
+It already sounds reasonably ok, but there is large room for improvement, and for trying different strategies (Kalman filtering?
+Autoregressive models?
+Machine learning (this is how some big players say they are doing it, but we can't know for sure)?)

 many comments in the code are still in italian, sorry